CrashPlan-Labs/crashplanCLI/docs/userguides/gettingstarted.md

 ### File an issue on GitHub

-If you are experiencing an issue with the crashplan CLI, select *New issue* at the [project repository](https://github.com/CrashPlan-Labs/crashplancli/issues) to create an issue.
+If you are experiencing an issue with the CrashPlan CLI, select *New issue* at the [project repository](https://github.com/CrashPlan-Labs/crashplancli/issues) to create an issue.
 See the Github [guide on creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) for more information.

-### Contact crashplan Support
+### Contact CrashPlan Support

 If you don't have a GitHub account and are experiencing issues, contact [crashplan support](https://support.crashplan.com/).